 Chemistry is helping to improve and maintain accessible human health in a changing world.

-Get involved in the RSC video competition for young researchers to innovate science communication
+Video competition for young researchers to demonstrate innovative science communication

 11 April 2013

 An RSC position paper describing the changes that have taken place in the drug discovery sector and the challenges this presents

 A list of RSC policy documents and reports relevant to the Human Health roadmap area

 24 October 2013, Shanghai Institute of Organic Chemistry, Shanghai, China

 Tools and Strategies to Find Chemical Probes for Your Protein - The Role of Computer-Aided Drug Discovery

 15 November 2013, Charles Darwin House, 12 Roger Street, London WC1N 2JU

 9-10 December 2013, Chicheley Hall, Milton Keynes